ccoutts2/rugby-world-cup/README.md

 ## Features
 - **Image Gallery:** Explore a curated selection of photographs capturing memorable moments from the Rugby World Cup 2023 in France.
-- **Immersive Experience:** Users can immerse themselves in the photos with sclaing and a vignette animation.
+- **Immersive Experience:** Users can immerse themselves in the photos with scaling and vignette animations.
 Get a feel for what I witnessed, through the selection of photos.

 ## Installation
 To set up the project locally, follow these steps: